chenwenxiao/Curve/README.md

 After install mongodb (or mysql) and nodejs

 ```
-# clone the repository
+# clone the repository or download Curve.zip with all required libraries.
 git clone ...

 # mkdir the data directory for database
 mkdir data
-mongodb --dppath=./data
+mongod --dbpath=./data

 # install requirements lib of nodejs
 cd LabelServer
 npm install

 # start server
 npm start

-# if you want to set the port of Mikuru, * is the port you perfer to
+# if you want to set the port of Curve, * is the port you perfer to
 PORT=* npm start

 # if you want to start server back
 PORT=* nohup npm start &